 Keep in mind that nearly half the states in the U.S. let insurers decide on a car's value before declaring it a total loss.
 In some states, such as Colorado and Texas, the repair costs must be equal to or greater than the car's market value to qualify as a total loss.
 The Justice Department lacks detailed information on 13 percent of the cars in the U.S., in part because several states don't send the department this information.

-Title washing is an epidemic in the United States, despite the fact that it's unethical and illegal.
+Title washing is an epidemic in the United States, despite the fact that it's unethical and illegal in most states.
 In fact, as many as one out of every 325 cars on U.S. roadways today may be operating with a fraudulent title that has been washed in order to disguise the vehicle's flaws.

 Title washing is a temptation for dealers, especially those with many damaged cars on their hands, as they can get 10 times more value from a car with a clean title.
 That makes title washing a big hazard for car buyers.

 Because of this, the onus is on the buyer to make sure that they research the vehicles they buy and root out any title branding issues prior to plunking down any hard-earned cash for their purchases.
-Otherwise, you may find yourself the not-so-proud owner of a flooded or otherwise damaged vehicle, minus the normal discount for its flaws.
+It is absolutely essential that car buyers on the used market today look closely at a vehicle’s history before they decide to buy.
+Failing to do so may mean the difference between getting a good deal and becoming the not-so-proud owner of a flooded or otherwise damaged vehicle, minus the normal discount for its flaws.